Spawn: A node-based IDE on an infinite canvas

 What I'd change

-The node connection system works but the UX for wiring things together needs another pass.
-And the file editor is functional but basic compared to what people expect from a code editor now (LSP support, inline diagnostics).
-Those are next.
+The node connection system works but the UX for wiring things together needs work.
+And the file editor is functional but basic compared to what people expect from a code editor now.